‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 Now, PRINCE2 is widely-viewed as the single most robust methodology for predictive project management.
 Its focus is on creating strong governance structures and rigorous discipline.
 In the UK, all publicly-funded projects must adhere to the principles of PRINCE2.

 2017 also saw the publication of the sixth edition of Managing Successful Projects with PRINCE2.
-The first edition, in 1996, marked the significant revision from the PRINCE methodology I first learned.
+The current 2022 edition is a reprint of the 6th Edition with revised branding.
+It has evolved from the first edition (1996), whish marked a significant revision from the PRINCE methodology I first learned.
 Currently, Axelos is responsible for:

 Axelos also does this for a range of other methodologies, including: